 Overview

-In order to further expand its Retail Business, NAFED hereby invites Selection of Agency for Opening of NAFED Retail Stores and NAFED Cafes across Delhi NCR for Sales and distribution of Nafed Brand and other approved products for retail sales in regional and national markets (herein after called as “Franchisee Partner”).
+In order to further expand its Retail Business, NAFED hereby invites Selection of Agency for Opening of NAFED Retail Stores and NAFED Cafes across Uttar Pradesh for Sales and distribution of Nafed Brand and other approved products for retail sales in regional and national markets (herein after called as “Franchisee Partner”).

 The Corporation / Company / Firm/ LLP / Trust / Society (including FPO/Cooperatives) fulfilling eligibility criteria shall be allowed to open the network of NAFED Bazaar Retail Stores and the NAFED Cafes at pre-approved locations, being provided by Indian Oil Corporation Limited (IOCL) in an open container format or any other space provided by NAFED.

-TheApplicantshallbeanIndianPROPRIETORSHIP/ PARTNERSHIP FIRM / CORPORATION / COMPANY / FIRM / LLP / TRUST / SOCIETY (INCLUDING FPO / COOPERATIVES) registered under appropriate act of Indian Law.
+The Applicant shall be an Indian PROPRIETORSHIP / PARTNERSHIP FIRM / CORPORATION / COMPANY / FIRM / LLP / TRUST / SOCIETY (INCLUDING FPO / COOPERATIVES) registered under appropriate act of Indian Law.

 The Applicants shall submit their RFP as a single entity or as a Consortium of not more than three members, for jointly participating in the selection process.
 Applicants who are members of a Consortium shall only submit their RFP through this Consortium and not individually and/ or through any other Consortium, either directly or indirectly or through any of their associates.
 Only the documents submitted by the Lead Applicant of the Consortium shall be evaluated for the RFP.